 The following recommended reading is merely that – a recommended list of reading for pregnancy, breastfeeding, parenting and beyond.
-Books in bold have been personally read and italicized comments are my own opinions about each recommendation.
-Reading is so important and valuable.
-I strongly believe reading is a lifelong adventure.
-There are also some other non-bookish recommendations at the bottom of the page as well!
+Some of the books deserve comments about how wonderful they are so the italicized comments are my own opinions about each recommendation.
+Reading is so important and valuable – for women, children and families.

 Need a jumpstart in your reading life – Try Audible Premium Plus and Get Up to Two Free Audiobooks!
 Join Audible through this link and help support A Midwife Nation.